 "I think a lot of hard work went into this process," said Mayor Daniel L. Bianchi after the vote.
 "We made some reasonable adjustments, we were mindful of the taxpayers in all this and we are still able to offer a top-notch educational experience for our children."

 The compromise school budget includes $15.8 million in city tax revenue, $37.9 million in state Chapter 70 funding and $710,000 in district revolving funds.
-It taps $300,000 more in city funds than Bianchi had originally requested and $700,000 less in city funds than the school department requested.

 The approved budget is represents an increase of only 0.32 percent over fiscal 2012.